Baz Luhrmann to Lead Speakers at the Royal Television Society Convention 2022 - NewsBreak

 Baz Luhrmann to Lead Speakers at the Royal Television Society Convention 2022

-Fresh from seeing “Elvis” become his highest-grossing film of all time in the U.K., auteur Baz Luhrmann is set to be one of the leading speakers at this year’s Royal Television Society (RTS) conference in London, set to take place later this month.
+Fresh from seeing “Elvis” become his highest-grossing film of all time in the U.K., Australian director Baz Luhrmann is set to be one of the leading speakers at this year’s Royal Television Society (RTS) conference in London, set to take place later this month.

 Luhrmann, who has also created series such as “The Get Down,” will be in conversation with British host Edith Bowman, discussing “the power of creativity.”